I.

 You remain the final gatekeeper.
 Every AI draft is submitted to you for review and approval before it goes anywhere.
 The AI writes.
 You decide.

-We are aware of something most platforms would never say out loud: the data you store on ACOPA is more sensitive than your academic records.
+We are aware of something most platforms would never say out loud: the data you store on ACOPA is broader in scope — and more sensitive — than your academic records.
 Grades and test scores are a narrow slice of who you are.
 Your ACOPA chronicle captures the full spectrum and texture of a life — your struggles, your emotions, your daily progress, your private moments witnessed by real people.
 That richness is precisely what makes it valuable.
 And it is precisely why we built ACOPA around the principle of data minimization and separation — collecting only what is necessary, holding as little as possible ourselves, and keeping you in control of every entry you write, every verifier you invite, and every moment of disclosure you initiate — while recognizing that verifiers retain independent ownership of what they contribute.
-We are not shielded from that responsibility by legal architecture alone — nor by limited data access.
 We hold no browsable record of individual student achievements, and no administrative interface exists to read what students have written.
 Our protection is architectural: we cannot misuse what we do not hold.
 We take it seriously because it is the right thing to do.

 III.